TounSec/MarkovChainPasswordGenRust/README.md

 # MarkovChainPasswordGenRust
-MarkovChainPasswordGenRust is a password generator with wordlist `-w` `--wordlist` in Rust, which uses Markov chain theory to create random passwords based on **Markov Chain** method.
+MarkovChainPasswordGenRust is a password generator with wordlist `-w` `--wordlist` in Rust, which uses **Markov Chain** theory to create random passwords.
 It offers a command line interface to specify password length `-l` `--length`.
 The generated password is then displayed in green for better visibility.

 # Install
 ```